WHU-lab/MTH/README.md

 # Running to Match Serial WSIs

-## 1. Prepare Dataset:

-The dataset can be downloaded from this link.
-Please ensure that the dataset path is correctly set by modifying the DatasetPath parameter to your local path.

-## 2. Run the Main Script:

 Run the main_serial_WSI_matching.m command in MATLAB to start the matching process.
 The matching results and visualizations can be found in the "results" and "visualization" directories, respectively.

 # Tumor Heterogeneity Quantification